KeyboardKit/KeyboardKit/README.md

 ## KeyboardKit App

-You can try KeyboardKit without having to write any code or build the demo app from Xcode, by downloading the [KeyboardKit app][KeyboardKit-App] from the App Store.
+Download the [KeyboardKit app][KeyboardKit-App] from the App Store to try KeyboardKit without having to write any code or build the demo app from Xcode.